8 tips + templates for effective whiteboarding sessions

 An agenda is more than a list of what you will cover — it also provides a sense of direction and outcomes.
 Share the agenda ahead of time so people know what to expect.
 With some tools (such as Aha!
-Create), you can add an agenda right to your board for easy reference.
+Notebooks), you can add an agenda right to your board for easy reference.

 You might include the following components in your agenda:

 Explore promising ideas as a group (15 minutes)